Credit card debt

 Debt advice charities like Step Change, National Debtline, and the Debt Advice Foundation can all help you with your money worries.
 Give one of them a call for free, impartial advice.

-Beware of dodgy debt-help companies though, and only stick with registered charities.
+Beware of dodgy debt-help companies though, check out our advice on free help with debt to make sure you’re only speaking to registered charities.
 If they ask you for any money, run away with your arms flailing.
 Be careful of quick-fix jobs like money muling, which can be really high risk.

 If you need further support on this, give us a call on 0808 808 4994.
 We’re unable to give specific money advice but can guide you to the best places for expert support.